Tel: +33 (0) 1 47 20 40 07

 In the United States, it is also possible to implant pre-filled silicone gel prostheses, provided the patient agrees to participate in a study protocol approved by the FDA (US Department of Health).
 These protocols are conducted by manufacturers of implants authorized by the FDA.
 However, it is not possible, in the case of a first cosmetic implantation, to have silicone gel implants.

-Authorizations are possible for breast reconstruction after cancer, in the event of hypoplasia (insufficient organ development) or unilateral agenesis (total absence of organ development) or in patients already with gel implants. and requiring their change.
+Authorizations are possible for breast reconstruction after cancer, in the event of hypoplasia (insufficient organ development), unilateral agenesis (total absence of organ development) or in patients already with gel implants who require a replacement.

 In other countries of the European community, there is no limitation on the type of breast implant used.